 Every year we provide direct care at our Guest House for residents and their family and community members—that impact alone is felt by more than 300 people each year.

-In the past two decades, Zen Hospice Project has trained more than 1,500 volunteer caregivers to provide compassionate care with a contemplative approach.
+In the past three decades, Zen Hospice Project has trained more than 2,500 volunteer caregivers to provide compassionate care with a contemplative approach.
 We continue to build upon that accomplishment by training and supporting more than 50 new volunteers each year.

 Creating New Models